diffblue/gitlab/doc/user/clusters/migrating_from_gma_to_project_template.md

 # Migrating from GitLab Managed Apps to a management project template

 The [GitLab Managed Apps](applications.md) deprecated in GitLab 14.0.
-To manage your apps through a cluster management project, you will need a [GitLab Runner](../../ci/runners/index.md) available.
+To manage your apps through a cluster management project, you need a [GitLab Runner](../../ci/runners/index.md) available.
 Then, follow the steps below.
 You can also watch some recorded videos with [live examples](#live-examples).